tlq010407/COMP2042_CW_tlq010407/README.md

 Divied the 'GameScene' class into 'Cell' class, 'GenerateNumRandon' class, 'Move' class, and 'passDestination' class.

+'EndGame' class:
-'EndGame' class: delete the quitButton and add restart button to restart the game.
+Delete the quitButton and add restart button to restart the game;
+Create a popup window to popup the final score.